knthmn/docker-borgmatic-rclone/README.md

 Volumes:
 * `/mnt/source`: used to mount files that need to be backed up
-* `/mnt/repo`: borg repository, rclone always uploads this folder
+* `/mnt/repo`: borg repository, rclone always uploads this folder.
+Remember to have `location/repositories` in the borgmatic config point here.
 * `/mnt/rclone_config`: directory for rclone config
 * `/mnt/borgmatic`: directory for borgmatic yaml files
 * `/mnt/borg_cache`: directory for borg cache